dominodatalab/rai-toolbox-template/README.md

 ## Environment

+### Environment compatibility requirements

 To use the Responsible AI Toolbox, the `raiwidgets` Python package must be installed.

 In addition to that, depending on which tools you want to use, you may need to install additional packages.
 See the [responsible-ai-toolbox](https://github.com/microsoft/responsible-ai-toolbox) documentation for details.

+> Please notice that the packages on the Responsible AI Toolbox may require older versions of Python packages such as numpy, pandas, scikit-learn, scipy, ipython and others.
+These are [requirements of the Python packages](https://github.com/search?q=repo%3Amicrosoft%2Fresponsible-ai-toolbox+path%3Arequirements.txt&type=code) that are part of responsible-ai-toolbox, and not requirements imposed by Domino.
+That means that the toolbox may not be compatible with compute environments that have recent versions of these packages.
+In order to run the toolbox, it will be necessary to install the responsible-ai-toolbox packages on a compute environment that has older, compatible versions of the required packages, or a minimal set of packages.

+### Environment creation instructions

 To create a Domino compute environment that meets the requirements: